Concurrency: VTask Journey

 # Run all VTask exercises

-./gradlew :hkj-examples:tutorialTest --tests "*TutorialVTask*"
+./gradlew :hkj-examples:test --tests "*TutorialVTask*"

 # Check your solutions pass

-./gradlew :hkj-examples:test --tests "*TutorialVTask_Solution*"
+./gradlew :hkj-examples:test --tests "*TutorialVTask*_Solution*"

 Using Your IDE

-Navigate to hkj-examples/src/test/java/org/higherkindedj/tutorial/concurrency/TutorialVTask.java and run the tests.
+Navigate to hkj-examples/src/test/java/org/higherkindedj/tutorial/concurrency/ and run the tests.

 Common Pitfalls